 It’s possible to obtain a mortgage for the property if you don’t have the cash to buy out your sibling, but it will only be for half of the home’s value.
 You will be required to pay the closing costs and an appraisal will need to be conducted to determine the value of the home.
 If an appraisal was recently conducted, a new one won’t be required.

-If you are unable to pay cash, or obtain a mortgage, you might be able to come to a private arrangement with your family member.
+If you are unable to pay cash or obtain a mortgage, you might be able to come to a private arrangement with your family member or you can receive a probate advance to cover the money needed which can occur before probate distributions are finalized.
 This inherited property contract would need to be in writing and spell out all the terms of the deal, including the total purchase price, monthly payments, interest, and the estimated payoff date of the real estate contract.

 How to Refinance an Inherited Property to Buy Out Heirs